Zinc oxide: Chemical properties

-Pure ZnO is a white powder, but in nature it occurs as the rare mineral zincite, which usually contains manganese and other impurities that confer a yellow to red color.
+Pure ZnO is a white powder.
+However, in nature, it occurs as the rare mineral zincite, which usually contains manganese and other impurities that confer a yellow to red color.

 Crystalline zinc oxide is thermochromic, changing from white to yellow when heated in air and reverting to white on cooling.
 This color change is caused by a small loss of oxygen to the environment at high temperatures to form the non-stoichiometric Zn1+xO, where at 800 °C, x = 0.00007.

 Zinc oxide is an amphoteric oxide.
 It is nearly insoluble in water, but it will dissolve in most acids, such as hydrochloric acid: